Imposter Syndrome: How is it that successful people can often feel like fraud? The truth about feeling like a fake and how to overcome it!

 People who struggle with imposter syndrome believe that they are undeserving of their achievements and the high esteem in which they are, in fact, generally held.
 They feel that they aren’t as competent or intelligent as others might think—and that soon enough, people will discover the truth about them.
-The paradox is that, those with imposter syndrome are often well accomplished; they may hold high office or have numerous academic degrees.
+The paradox is that those with imposter syndrome are often well accomplished; they may hold high office or have numerous academic degrees.

 What causes Imposter Syndrome?

-Remember: You are Not Alone !
+Remember: You are Not Alone!

-When suffering from self-doubt, it’s easy to think that you’re the only one who’s ever felt that way — but it’s not true.
-Even the most successful, powerful and accomplished women (and men, too) have been unsure of themselves at one point or another.
+When suffering from self-doubt, it’s easy to think you’re the only one who’s ever felt that way — but it’s not true.
+Even the most successful, influential and accomplished women (and men, too) have been unsure of themselves at one point or another.
 But don’t take my word for it.
 Here are a few former impostors in their own words: